dak180/oxidizer/flam3/README.txt

 ======================================

 changelog:

+03/17/09 Added fuzz testing with zzuf to the regression tests.
+'Strip'
+    mode and genomes with the zoom parameter used now break into pieces properly.  insert_palette fixed (broken a few versions ago.)  fixed twintrian variation when small weights are used.  various rare segfaults and memory leaks fixed.  'palette_mode' attribute added to flame element for smoother palette interpolation in slow animations;
+    possible values are 'step' and 'linear' ('step' mode is default and matches previous behaviour.)
+Release as 2.7.18.

+11/11/08 Add error checking on the numbers in the input genome.
+Do
+    not exit on read errors, fail gracefully.
+Changed sin/cos = tan in the tangent variation.
+Added polar to list of variations that use the inverted linear identity.
+Bugfix: temporal_filter_exp was not set properly in template.
+Apply interpolation attribute in templates.
+Add/publish datarootdir with pkg-config so the palette file is easy to find (for qosmic).
+Copyright by Spotworks LLC instead of Spot and Erik.
+Add fuzz checks to the regression suite.  include LNX/OSX/WIN in the version string.
+In flam3-genome animate command, added one to last flame time, so the end time is inclusive.
+Release as 2.7.17.

 09/06/08 Added 'clone_all' to flam3_genome to allow application of
     template to all flames in a file at once, and 'animate' to write